- — Kosher, Non-GMO, Organic, Raw, Vegan

 Health Benefits of Organic Rye Flour

 Organic rye flour is packed with the types of nutrients you want in your grain, including fiber and iron.
 The refining process for rye is different than the refining process for wheat, meaning that more nutrients stay in rye flour than in wheat flour.
-Even better, rye is low in gluten, so while it’s still not recommended for those with Celiac disease, if you are working towards a low-gluten diet, this is a better option for you than white flour.
 Here are some of the nutritional benefits of organic rye flour boasts:

 - Low Cholesterol & Sodium: If you suffer from high blood pressure, one of the first things doctors will tell you to do is to lower your intake of sodium and cholesterol.
 That’s because sodium and cholesterol can both lead to heart disease and clogged arteries.
 Luckily, organic rye flour is low in both, ensuring that you can enjoy a heart-healthy diet while baking with organic rye flour.